 9. Server 1 translates this message from the encrypted language and makes its first request to server 2 after translating it into the encrypted language.

-From this point on, each server will communicate exclusively with the encryption “language” provided by the certificate they exchanged, and anyone who is eavesdropping (packet sniffing) will only see a bunch of gobbledygook that they can’t understand.
+From this point on, each server will communicate exclusively with the encryption “language” provided by the key they exchanged, and anyone who is eavesdropping (packet sniffing) will only see a bunch of gobbledygook that they can’t understand.

 There are more complex versions of this scenario that make things more secure.
 For instance, in a Domain Authenticated TLS situation, both servers have to be “Authenticated,” which is to say, they must prove they are the server the message is supposed to go to.
 This is done by validating the name that is printed on the certificate with the name the servers use when introducing themselves to one another.

 In the example above, it is possible for someone to inject themselves into the conversation and decrypt everything from server 1, read it, encrypt it again, and send it on to server 2 (this is called a Man-in-the-middle attack, and is an “active” form of eavesdropping, because it requires a very complex setup and specialized hardware to accomplish, and also requires active manipulation of data that is being inspected).
-Domain Authenticated TLS makes this much more difficult, because a server that acts as a mediary in a man-in-the-middle attack cannot use the name that exists on the certificate unless it is owned by the entity that created the certificate to begin with.
+Domain Authenticated TLS makes this much more difficult, because a server that acts as a intermediary in a man-in-the-middle attack cannot use the name that exists on the certificate unless it is owned by the entity that created the certificate to begin with.
 When you get certificate errors while browsing the web, this is usually due to either you entering a name that isn’t listed on the certificate that is installed on the server you’re talking to, or the server is using a name that isn’t listed on the certificate.
 (Certificates are a heavy subject, so I’ll just bypass that for now)

 Anyway, data “at rest” is any data that is just sitting on a hard drive or disk somewhere, waiting for someone to read it.
 In order to read that data, you have to gain access to a server (or workstation) that has access to the data and read it.
 Encryption of data “at rest” requires more effort to accomplish, because it has to be decrypted every time someone tries to read it.
 Technologies like Bitlocker or PGP allow data to be encrypted while it’s just sitting there on a server.